 re-issued Walthers 'O' scale pullman standard heavyweight passenger car 80' kits.

-In 1972 Bill Pope Sr. purchased All-Nation Line Manufacturing Company, maker of 'O' gauge Scale Model Trains.
-Mr. Pope is also a
+In 1972 Bill Pope Sr. purchased All-Nation Line Manufacturing Company, as Bob Colson's health began to deteriorate.
+Mr. Pope was also a

 it is believed that the remaining tooling for the diesels and freight kits sat unused for many years in Bill Pope's son's barn.